erickbogarin/erickbogarin.github.io/_posts/2016-09-25-web-performance-image-handling.md

   background-position: -33px -5px;
 }
 ```
 This seems hard work to be done but some developers prefer this approach instead of looking for some automation tool because the css inside can be somewhat complicated when generated.
-This is a personal method, so if you prefer a tool to handle with this job its a valid choice too.
-Therefore, there is [Sprity](https://www.npmjs.com/package/sprity) plugin that can be used with some task manager or via CLI as shown below:
+This is a personal method, so if you prefer a tool for handling with this task you can make use of [Sprity](https://www.npmjs.com/package/sprity) plugin that can be adapted with some task manager or via CLI as shown below:

 ```sh
   # automatically finds the coordinates for us:
   $ sprity out/ images/*.png -s style.css
 ```

-There is another alternative for deal with sprites if you are using Sass with Compass through the [CSS Sprite](http://compass-style.org/reference/compass/helpers/sprites/) helpers used in the following code snippet below:
+There is another alternative for handling with sprites if you are using Sass with Compass through the [CSS Sprite](http://compass-style.org/reference/compass/helpers/sprites/) helpers shown in the following code snippet below:

 ```sass
 @import "compass"